1m5/1m5-core/README.md

 ## Design
-1M5 is composed of a Service-Oriented Architecture (SOA) design using a service bus for micro-services, a Staged Event-Driven Architecture (SEDA) design for asynchronous multi-threaded inter-service communications, a service registry, and a number of Sensors for advanced intelligent interaction with other nodes.
+1M5 is composed of a Service-Oriented Architecture (SOA) design using a service bus for micro-services, a Staged Event-Driven Architecture (SEDA) design for asynchronous multi-threaded inter-service communications, a service registry, internal general services, and a number of Sensors for advanced intelligent interaction with other nodes.

 ## Implementation
 The application is written in Java using Android 23 JDK 1.7 to ensure the core can run in Android 5.0+.